vircadia/vircadia-builder/README.md

 The script by default builds the GUI ('interface') but it can also build the server components using the --build option.
 For instance:

-    $ ./athena_builder --build server
+    $ ./vircadia-builder --build server

 Will build only the server components.
 To build both, separate entries with a comma:

-    $ ./athena_builder --build server,client
+    $ ./vircadia-builder --build server,client

 Have in mind that each build overwrites the previous one, so if you want to have both desktop and server components at the same time, you need to build them both in one command like above.

 ## Qt

-The Athena codebase uses a specific, patched version of Qt.
+The Vircadia codebase uses a specific, patched version of Qt.
 Binary packages are only available for some platforms.
 For platforms without a package, Qt can be built from source by the script.

 **WARNING: The Qt build uses a large amount of RAM, which can be a problem with VPSes.
 A minimum of 4 GB RAM + 2GB swap is recommended for building Qt with one process**.
 The swap usage should be tolerable, as Qt has a few very memory intensive parts in the compilation process, but the rest is much less so.

 In case of trouble, look at the autodetected number of cores, eg:

-    Checking how many cores to use for building Athena...
+    Checking how many cores to use for building Vircadia...
 4 cores, memory limited to 2 Checking how many cores to use for building Qt...
 4 cores, memory limited to 3

 And manually specify a lower number.
 For instance:

-    ./athena_builder --qt-cores 1
+    ./vircadia-builder --qt-cores 1

 In any case, building in low resource environments is slow and problematic.
 While it can be done, it might be faster and easier to do the build in Docker or a bigger VM running on a local machine, and then copy the files over.